airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/create-new-bot/make-your-microsoft-teams-bot.md

 # 📖 Website, Live chat or Landing Page Bots

-To create website EleApi follow following steps:
+To create website eleapi follow following steps:

 1. Navigate to platform's homepage and click on "Create new bot" button on top left.
 Then select the use case and proceed.